ClickHouse/ClickHouse/docs/en/interfaces/schema-inference.md

 ## JSONAsObject {#json-as-object}

-In this format ClickHouse reads the whole JSON object from the data into a single column with `Object('json'')` data type.
-Inferred type for this format is always `String` and column name is `json`.
+In this format, ClickHouse reads the whole JSON object from the data into a single column with `Object('json')` data type.
+Inferred type for this format is always `String` and the column name is `json`.

 Note: This format works only if `allow_experimental_object_type` is enabled.